nkechijane/zero-day/README.md

-# Vagrant
+0x00-vagrant

-This is a project on vagrant and virtual boxes
+This is a project on how to configure vagrant and virtual boxes